stephanme/nibe-mqtt-gateway/README.md

 After 3 fast crashes in a row, nibe-mqtt-gateway boots into a safe-mode that should allow to upload a fixed/working firmware via OTA:
 - only OTA upload is supported
 - no mqtt, nibegw, energy meter, etc.
-- the heat pump will go into an alarm state because of missing acknowledge responses
+- Nibe RS485 protocol is maintained so that the heat pump should not go into alarm state (received data is acknowledged but ignored)
 - init status is shown as 0x0001 (= InitStatus::SafeBoot)
 - metrics other than `nibegw_status_info` are missing
 - logs are only available via serial interface